anzumura/kanji-tools/README.md

 # C++ kanji

 This repository contains code for two 'main' programs:
-- **kanjiCount**: classifies and counts multi-byte characters in a file or directory tree
+- **kanjiStats**: classifies and counts multi-byte characters in a file or directory tree
 - **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes

 To support these programs, *KanjiData* class loads and breaks down **kanji** (漢字) into the following categories: